TheGrayDot/mpqcli/README.md

 ### Extract all files to a target directory

-Extract files to a specific target directory - which will be created if it doesn't already exist.
+Extract files to a specific target directory, which, will be created if it doesn't already exist.

 ```
 mpqcli extract -o /path/to/target/directory <target_mpq_file>